 - how can we capture dynamic changes in policies?

 - how can we provide a trust enhanced experience for users to enjoy, enabling them to make more reliable and effective decisions online?

 The overall aim of the Advanced Cyber Security Engineering Research Centre (ACSRC) is to achieve fundamental advances in the theory, design and management of models and techniques that will enable secure and dependable computing information systems and services.

 An important characteristic of ACSRC is its research capabilities and expertise covering both theory and practice in addressing the challenges that arise in achieving secure systems in a heterogeneous mobile distributed environment involving distributed systems, wireless, broadband and peer to peer networks, mobile devices and distributed information services.

 Currently we have research projects in the areas of Cloud Security, Secure Virtualization, Internet of Things Security, Big Data Security, Trusted Computing, Software Defined Networks Security, Malware and Security Attacks, Data Analytics for Malware Analysis, Secure Systems Design, Peer to Peer Applications, Formal Security Techniques and Applied Cryptography.

-A key feature security research is its multi-faceted nature, with security acting as a thread that sews multiple technologies, applications, models and polices together.
+A key feature of security research is its multi-faceted nature with security acting as a thread that sews multiple technologies, applications, models and polices together.

 It is increasingly evident that challenges do not come in self-contained neat packages (be they in healthcare or intelligent transportation or finance or e-commerce) and it is critical for research in technology and policy should go hand in hand to deal with complexity and inter-dependability and achieve the desired outcomes.

-We look forward to interacting and working with you in many of the challenges in security, trust and privacy in the information age.
+We look forward to interacting and working with you in tackling the challenges in security, trust and privacy in the information age.